 The legendary Soggy Dollar Bar, on the tiny island of Jost Van Dyke, is where the BVI's infamous Painkiller cocktail (a concoction of dark rum, coconut cream, pineapple and orange juice) was first created.
 Anchored just off the beach, you'll have to swim to the bar - but go easy on the Painkillers as you'll also have to swim back to shore!

-Call one of our specialists to help you create your dream British Virgin Islands holiday
+Call one of our specialists to help you create your dream Luxury Holidays to the British Virgin Islands holiday

 The most convenient route is via Antigua with a connecting LIAT flight to Beef Island Airport, Tortola, or a shared or private charter.
 The connecting flight time to Tortola is approximately 1 hour.